-Lately, I have been seeing a meme about "Merry Thanksgivoween" with a picture that blends Halloween with Christmas and pilgrim snowman, as well as, a token jack-o-lantern with a pilgrim hat and beard.
-Really, this implies that being thankful and celebrating that thankfulness is being lost as the holidays merge.
+Have you seen the meme about "Merry Thanksgivoween?"
+The meme has a picture that blends Halloween with Christmas and pilgrim snowman, as well as, a token jack-o-lantern with a pilgrim hat and beard.
+Really, this implies that being thankful and celebrating that thankfulness to God, is being lost as the holidays merge.
 Just say NO!

 Are you tired of Thanksgiving being lost between Halloween and Christmas?
-I was!
+We were!

 Do you want to see your family cherish gratitude more?
-Do you want your families to look for and recognize the blessings in their lives and be grateful to God, the giver of those gifts?
+Would you like your family to look for and recognize the blessings in their lives and be grateful to God, the giver of those gifts?
 Do you want them to see that Thanksgiving is more than a big meal?
 Do you want your family to know that real Thanksgiving is found in acts of Thanksliving?

-A Classic Thanksgiving Devotional is a 30 Day Thanksgiving anthology, of 150+ page assortment of daily:
+A Classic American Thanksgiving Devotional is a 30 Day anthology.
+The devotional is a 150+ page assortment of daily:

 Acts of Thanksliving (activity)